Darryl Strawberry: Personal life

 Strawberry frequently donates to charity and was a headliner of the BGC Charity Day event at BGC Partners in 2010.
+In 1991, Strawberry was named Southern California Big Brother of The Year, an award recognized his community involvement and youth outreach, including his role as a spokesman for inner-city baseball.

 In October 2005, his wife Charisse filed for divorce.
 After a second divorce, he married his third wife, Tracy Boulware, in October 2006; the couple met at a drug recovery convention and they share a vigorous Christian faith.

 In 2006, he and Tracy moved to St. Peters, Missouri.
 The couple founded "The Darryl Strawberry Foundation", an organization dedicated to children with autism.
 Strawberry's son, Darryl "D.J."
-Strawberry, Jr., born in 1985, was a star shooting guard with the Maryland Terrapins men's basketball team and was drafted by the Phoenix Suns in the 2007 NBA draft.
+Strawberry Jr., born in 1985, was a star shooting guard with the Maryland Terrapins men's basketball team and was drafted by the Phoenix Suns in the 2007 NBA draft.
 Strawberry has another son, Jordan, who played college basketball for the Mercer Bears.

 Strawberry has stated that his father was an alcoholic who was verbally and physically abusive to him and his brothers.
 He attributes his initial alcohol and drug use to the pain he endured as a child and his subsequent substance abuse to the pressures of performing in New York.

 On September 26, 2020, Strawberry led a prayer in the 2020 Franklin Graham Prayer March.
+On 5 May 2026, Strawberry led a prayer at the 44th Battle Creek Community Prayer Breakfast.